milkyklim/milkyklim.github.io/_drafts/How-to-fix-MaMuT-annotation.md

 ---
 layout: single
+title: "How to fix MaMuT annotation"
 ---

 I am going through the worst process computer scientist can imagine - *C.elegans* worm annotation (okay, fixing printers might be even worse).

 Unfortunately, this work can't be fully automated and I have to use MaMuT and click each cell separately, sometimes twice.
 Rough estimation says I will end up with over 20 000 clicks.

 Despite the fact, I was extremely careful - saving the results to two different files and pushing them to github - I made a **crucial** mistake at the beginning.

 I have a dataset acquired from **lightsheet microscope**.

 /image/

-It is blury in Z direction and to fix this problem the technique called deconvolution is used.
+It is blurry in Z direction and to fix this problem the technique called deconvolution is used.
 In my case the deconvolved image is **cropped and scaled**.

 I missed this fact and figured that out only after annotating ~70 time frames (took me about 4 days of constant clicking).
 In total I have more than 300 frames.

 There were 2 options at that point. start annotaiting initial data from scratch (sic!) or somehow transfer annotation from deconvolved images to initial data.

 Here we will look into second option. :)

 MaMuT produces the xml file with human-understandable layout.

 /code example/